What is unfair dismissal?

 There are a number of qualifying conditions and exceptions, but mainly you have to be an employee with two years continuous employment (with exceptions).
 You as the claimant would have responsibility for proving that you meet the relevant qualifying conditions.

-If you have been unfairly dismissed, use the Grievance Builder to raise a grievance or the ET1 Builder to complain in the Employment Tribunal
+If you have been unfairly dismissed, use the grievance builder to raise a grievance or the et case writer to complain in the Employment Tribunal

 To bring a claim for unfair dismissal, you must satisfy the following criteria;